-During the year, the number of pensioners increased from 215,850 to 227,407.
+During the year, the number of pensioners decreased from 227,407 to 225,768.

 6.0 Actuarial Valuation

 It is the policy of the Trust to arrange for an external actuarial valuation of the Scheme every three years.
 The latest actuarial review of the Scheme, as at 31 December 2017, concluded that, the SSNIT Scheme is not financially sustainable over the period covered by the projections from the report.